covcom/388COM/Week_06_Data_persistence/README.md

 ### SQLite CRUD operations

-> The SQLite exercises here roughly follow an [online tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) written by Ravi Tamada.
-Read through that tutorial and answer the following questions:
+Read through the [online tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/) written by Ravi Tamada and answer the following questions:

 * How to define a 'contract' class, as suggested [here](http://developer.android.com/training/basics/data-storage/databases.html) in the official website, to improve the tutorial?
 * How would you implement 'delete'/'update' on the UI?